Luchador/GUD/tools/geditor/docs/SETUP_MARKERS.md

 ## Editing setup markers

 Click a start point, swirl control, intro camera, or outro camera to select it.
-The selected model turns white.
+The selected start turns gold (RGB 255, 210, 0), matching selected vertices;
+other selected markers turn white.
 Markers can be picked in face, edge, and vertex modes; clicking again cycles coincident control points.
 Ctrl-click removes a selection.
 Picking respects foreground level geometry and object visibility.